Bernie Sanders: Legislation

 While a member of Congress, Sanders sponsored 15 concurrent resolutions and 15 Senate resolutions.
 Of those he co-sponsored, 218 became law.
 While he has consistently advocated for progressive causes, Politico wrote that he has "rarely forged actual legislation or left a significant imprint on it."
 According to The New York Times, "Big legislation largely eludes Mr. Sanders because his ideas are usually far to the left of the majority of the Senate ...
 Mr. Sanders has largely found ways to press his agenda through appending small provisions to the larger bills of others."
 During his time in the Senate, he had lower legislative effectiveness than the average senator, as measured by the number of sponsored bills that passed and successful amendments made.
 Nevertheless, he has sponsored over 500 amendments to bills, many of which became law.
-The results of these amendments include a ban on imported goods made by child labor; $100 million in funding for community health centers; $10 million for an outreach program for servicemembers who have posttraumatic stress disorder, traumatic brain injury, depression, panic attacks, and other mental disorders; a public database of senior Department of Defense officials seeking employment with defense contractors; and including autism treatment in the military healthcare program.
+The results of these amendments include a ban on imported goods made by child labor; $100 million in funding for community health centers; $10 million for an outreach program for servicemembers who have post-traumatic stress disorder, traumatic brain injury, depression, panic attacks, and other mental disorders; a public database of senior Department of Defense officials seeking employment with defense contractors; and including autism treatment under the military healthcare program Tricare.

 In August 2022, Sanders voted for the Inflation Reduction Act of 2022.
 He was not satisfied with the bill, calling it only a small step forward.
+Sanders joined with Democrats to pass the Inflation Reduction Act, which capped the cost of insulin for seniors on Medicare to $35 a month and allowed Medicare to negotiate lower drug prices.